Home > Analyses > Energy > Diamondback Energy, Inc.

 Stock Price Action Analysis

-The following weekly chart illustrates Diamondback Energy, Inc. (FANG) stock price movements over the last 100 weeks and highlights recent recovery trends:
+The following weekly chart illustrates Diamondback Energy, Inc.’s stock price movements over the past 100 weeks:

 stock price